sonakshi03-06panda/employee_dashboard-site/README.md

 - Clean, Minimal UI with category-wise navigation
 - Interactive Filters for job title, employment type, and experience level
-- Visualizations:
-        1. Heatmaps for salary distributions
+- Visualizations: 1.
+Heatmaps for salary distributions.
-        2. Box plots by experience levels
+                  2. Box plots by experience levels.
-        3. Trend analysis with line charts
+                  3. Trend analysis with line charts.
                   4. Salary comparisons by country and job category
 - Real time Interactivity powered by Streamlit
 - Optimized Layout with responsive visuals for desktop and mobile